Skip advert

 Advertisement - Article continues below

 One notable indication that the 2017 GT-R shifted its focus is that it felt like the R setting was necessary when driving really hard on the road.
 Previously that would have been unthinkable, with the normal setting being plenty firm enough and the R setting usable only on a track.
-However, if you left the Bilstein dampers of the new car in Normal, the car could feel a little floaty when pushing on through compressions and over bumps.
+However, if you left the Bilstein dampers of the later car in Normal, the car could feel a little floaty when pushing on through compressions and over bumps.

 It was still freakishly quick on both road and track, and still felt distinctively GT-R, but with a lift in day-to-day usability.
 And this made complete sense really, because of the extended model range of three that arrived with the 2017 update.
 In addition to the base car, there was also a Track Edition (which restored some of the chassis’ keen, edgy agility) and then the full-on Nismo.
+The GT-R Nismo was certainly a different prospect.
+It is a hardcore track car that still somehow works on the road.

 > Read our review of the Nissan GT-R Nismo

 We’ve spent plenty of time with the Nismo and it remains one of the most astonishingly brilliant feats of engineering achieved this decade.
-It grips, turns and stops like almost nothing else, but its greatest talent is the level of engagement it portray’s along with it.
+It grips, turns and stops like almost nothing else, but its greatest talent is the level of engagement it portrays along with it.
 The hydraulic steering delivered a constant stream of feedback about how much grip the front tyres have.
 While the throttle, thanks to the engine’s power and response, gave you the ability to adjust the car’s angle mid-corner.

 Slacken off the dampers and there’s a level of fluidity to the way it attacked the road that felt impossible considering how well contained the body was.
 With such big speeds so easily accessible, the Nismo’s fascinating ability of feeling 500kg lighter than its kerb weight made it a car you don’t just drive fast, but can start to take liberties with, pushing beyond its staggeringly high limits with unnatural ease.